MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/use-multiple-remote-desktop-license-servers.md

 ## Domain-joined deployment

-For domain-joined RD license servers to properly communicate with one another, they need to be aware that communication is coming from another RD license server.
+For domain-joined RD license servers to properly communicate with one another, they need to know that communication is coming from another RD license server.
 This can be achieved using one of the three manners described in this section.

 - A domain administrator can publish each RD license server to Active Directory Domain Services (AD DS) using the [PublishLS WMI method of the Win32_TSLicenseServer class](/windows/win32/termserv/publishls-win32-tslicenseserver).
 This creates a site-level record in AD DS that can be used to authorize communication between RD license servers.
 In PowerShell as a domain administrator on a license server, run the command: